Christina Van-Dunem Da Fonsech

 Christina Jackbin Nanghali Van-Dunem Da Fonsech-Shikongo (born 1978) is a Namibian police officer.
-She holds the rank of chief inspector in the Namibian Police Force who is known as the "Nampol Iron Lady" for her role in establishing and revamping the community policing initiatives especially in the Khomas region.
+She holds the rank of chief inspector in the Namibian Police Force and is known as the "Nampol Iron Lady" for her role in establishing and revamping the community policing initiatives especially in the Khomas region.
 She is also known for cracking down fake pastors and unscrupulous traditional healers.

 Private life

 Born Christina Jackbin Nanghali Fonsech in Oshakati, her father is an Angolan trader and her mother is Namibian.
 She changed her surname in 2015 to Van-Dunem Da Fonsech, and added the surname of her husband Elia Shikongo in 2020.

 At an early age she felt abandoned and she never had an opportunity to be raised by her biological parents and she grew up without knowing her biological mother.
 She had been moving from one home to other that made her up bring a difficult.
 This led her to dropping out of school in grade nine and working as nanny.
 Due to her financial circumstances, she was among the children that the former president Sam Nujoma paid school fees for, in 1992.

 Van-Dunem Da Fonsech-Shikongo has two children, born in 2003 and 2005.